kbidzhiev/kbidzhiev/Docker/Docker3.md

 # Python Packages Installation in the Container

-Running the following command will start a container and open a Bash shell:
+Running the following command will build a container and open a Bash shell:
 ```bash
 docker run -it python:3.9-bookworm bash
 ```